metagenlab/zAMP/docs/pages/ref_DB_preprocessing.rst

 Pipeline execution
 =======================================================================

-Once the reference database in the right format downloaded and the *config file* prepared, the database preprocessing pipeline can be executed.
+Once the reference database in the right format downloaded and the *config_DB file* prepared, the pipeline can be executed for processing the database of interest.

 .. literalinclude:: ../../ressources/template_files/DB_snakemake_bash_command.sh